 Instead of using a white pencil or eye shadow at the inner corners of your eyes, consider a nude pencil instead—it’s subtler but no less effective at widening up your eyes.

-(Bonus tip: Brow highlighters are great stand-ins for nude liner, and vice versa.)
+Brow highlighters are great stand-ins for a nude eyeliner and vice versa.

 Want more makeup-bag hacks?
 See what happened when we had makeup artists reveal their favorite multipurpose products.